jxqhhh/MLAN/readme.md

-An implementation of the AAAI'17 paper: Multi-View Clustering and Semi-Supervised Classification with Adaptive Neighbours。
+An implementation of the AAAI'17 paper: Multi-View Clustering and Semi-Supervised Classification with Adaptive Neighbours.